emipa606/VGCannibalPatch/README.md

  For helping with translations, please see the github-link above.

-If dismarzero (VPG owner) wants to publish this as a separate VGP I&apos;ll gladly take this down and send over the files.
+If dismarzero (VPG owner) wants to publish this as a separate VGP I'll gladly take this down and send over the files.
-This is originally an expansion of Tremeloe&apos;s Cook Cannibal Meal (IndividualStack) https://steamcommunity.com/sharedfiles/filedetails/?id=1297883744 that has not been updated to 1.0 yet.
-This mod also adds Tremeloe&apos;s meals to the VGP Food Prep-table.
+This is originally an expansion of Tremeloe's Cook Cannibal Meal (IndividualStack) https://steamcommunity.com/sharedfiles/filedetails/?id=1297883744 that has not been updated to 1.0 yet.
+This mod also adds Tremeloe's meals to the VGP Food Prep-table.

 # Update